ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 Avoid golden tests of private representations unless the public feature is a plan explanation.
 Refactoring a private plan or helper should not require rewriting unrelated tests.

-## Migration from the current WIP

-The reviewed Ticket 1 foundation is retained.
-The `gateway_temp` branch contains the implementation produced by the superseded Ticket 2–7 sequence.
-Inspect that branch only when salvaging a behavior, test, or independently useful implementation listed below; it is not a dependency or merge source for the new design.

-Salvage deliberately:

-- public-interface ideas that remain small;
-- remote HTTP classification, bounds, and resource-ownership behavior;
-- generally useful Caliban validation fixes after independent review;
-- behavioral tests and fixtures.

-Re-evaluate rather than transplant:

-- parallel schema wrapper and contribution hierarchies;
-- the custom operation compiler;
-- rich-plan plus lowered-DAG pairs;
-- a verifier whose invariants can be enforced by construction;
-- indexed response storage and sink machinery before profiles justify them;
-- tests coupled to those representations.

-When salvaging code, adapt it to the new deep module instead of preserving an interface merely to make cherry-picking easy.

 ## Ticket execution

 The numbered files in [tickets](tickets/) are the authoritative sequence.
 Blockers express ordering; tickets without a dependency relationship may proceed independently.